NVIDIA/NeMo-Framework-Launcher/README.md

 The stdout and stderr outputs will also be redirected to the `/results/export_mt5_log.txt` file, to be able to download the logs from NGC.
 Any other parameter can also be added to the command to modify its behavior.

-## 6. Deploying the NeMo Megatron Model

-This section describes the deployment of the NeMo Megatron model on the NVIDIA Triton Inference Server with FasterTransformer Backend on both single and multiple node environments.
-NVIDIA Triton Inference Server supports many inference scenarios, of which two most important are:
-* Offline inference scenario - with a goal to maximize throughput regardless of the latency, usually achieved with increasing batch size and using server static batching feature.
-* Online inference scenario - with a goal to maximize throughput within a given latency budget, usually achieved with small batch sizes and increasing concurrency requests to the server, using dynamic batching feature.

 ### 5.16 Curating pretraining datasets with the NeMo Data Curator

-The NeMo Data Curator is a Python library that consists of a collection of scalable data-mining modules for curating natural language processing (NLP) data for training large language models (LLMs).
+The NeMo Data Curator is a Python library that consists of a collection of scalable data-mining modules for curating NLP data for training LLMs.
 The modules within the NeMo Data Curator enable NLP researchers to mine high-quality text at scale from massive uncurated web corpora.

 Currently, within the NeMo Data Curator, we support the following data-curation modules:
  - Text extraction from HTML via [jusText](https://github.com/miso-belica/jusText)